alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### User management

-New user accounts are requested by users on the system and approved by Research Managers before assignment to Projects.
+New user accounts are requested by users on the system and approved by Research Managers before assignment to projects.

 At Tier 2 and below, the Investigator has the authority to add new members to the research team, and the Research Manager has the authority to assign Referees.